Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

-# CruxIt YouTube Caption API
+# Cruxz YouTube Caption API

-This is **CruxIt YouTube Caption API**, a robust and secure API service for fetching YouTube video captions with enhanced functionality.
+This is **Cruxz YouTube Caption API**, a robust and secure API service for fetching YouTube video captions with enhanced functionality.
 This project leverages the power of the **`innertube`** library, integrating it with FastAPI to create secure and user-friendly API endpoints.

 ## Features